-Vandana Shiva, Stolen Harvest, (South End Press, 2000), p.1
+Vandana Shiva, Stolen Harvest, (South End Press, 2000), p.1 (Image source: Wikipedia)

 We hear more about sustainable forestry practices by the large logging multinationals.
 However, what does that really mean?
 Who is it sustainable for?
 Society and the environment, or for the logging companies?
 By replanting trees that will grow quickly and allow them to be felled for

 [T]he [eucalyptus] trees achieve this rapid growth by tapping large quantities of groundwater, impoverishing surrounding vegetation and threatening to dry up local water courses.

 John Madeley, Big Business Poor Peoples; The Impact of Transnational Corporations on the World’s Poor, (Zed Books, 1999) p.76.

 Madeley continues by describing the impact that the use of chemicals to treat woodpulp from the eucalyptus has on local fisheries and on food production.
 This has had terrible effects on indigenous people within such regions.

 illegal timber from pristine forests.
 For example, it is claimed that UK buys all of its Mahogany from pristine forests in Brazil where 80% of all timber is traded illegally.
 Even though Brazil has now tried to introduce a moratorium on Mahogany logging for two years, this has been slammed by some as too little, too late.
 Legal Timber Trade on a Large Scale

 reduce tariffs for wood and paper products.
 Also at the WTO Ministerial meeting in November 1999, opening more markets for easier access was the agenda, which included forests.
 People and Forests

 Quite often we make blanket statements or generalized conclusions that people are the cause of deforestation.
 While that is true, unfortunately all people around the world are not equal, and it also also follows that some are more responsible for deforestation than others.
 Often, in forests of the Amazon, Africa, or Asia, forest protection schemes have been promoted that go against indigenous peoples and cultures, rather than work with them.

 As Indian activist and scientist Vandana Shiva and others have shown in countless work, indigenous people often have their cultures and lifestyle structured in a way that works with nature and would not undermine their own resource base.
 For example, in her book

 Yet because of blanket conclusions that humankind is responsible for deforestation, we risk assuming all types of societies are equally responsible for deforestation that is damaging to the environment.
 (This hints then, that for sustainable development projects, a more participatory approach can be accepted by local people, reducing the chance for conflict and distrust and therefore be more likely to succeed as well.)

 beef production for example, is a major cause of deforestation in the Amazon, to raise cattle.
 This is not even for local needs, but to meet fast food restaurant demands in the Northern countries.
 A combination of geopolitics and economic agreements foster a scenario for such results to occur.